WVUHPC/Molecular-Dynamics/_episodes/02-namd.md

 ~~~
 {: .language-bash}

 Shell commands seen here and online often have the leading `$`.
 You don't need to type these in; they're only there to show that this is a shell command.
 Press enter to execute the command.
 The shell won't output anything, but you should see a change in the line the cursor is on now.
 The `~` that was there in the previous line has become your username; this represents your current directory.
+Also the `$SCRATCH` in the command is a variable that represents the pathway to your scrach directory.
 Execute the following command to get a better look at where you are:

 ~~~
 $ pwd